caltechlibrary/mkpage/README.md

 #### mkpage

-*mkpage* comes with some helper utilities that make scripting a deconstructed content management system from Bash easier.
+*mkpage* comes with some helper utilities that make scripting a deconstructed content management system from Python/Bash easier.

-##### mkslides

-*mkpage* includes an option to generate a set of HTML5 slides from a single Markdown file.
-It uses the same template engine as *mkpage*

 #### mkrss

 *mkrss* will scan a directory tree for Markdown files and add each markdown file with a corresponding HTML file to the RSS feed generated.

 #### frontmatter